-- 1. Assess each cost item and determine if it is a direct cost or a shared cost.
+- Assess each cost item and determine if it is a direct cost or a shared cost.
 See Direct vs. Shared Costs for definitions and examples of direct costs (e.g., operators' salaries and wages) and shared costs (e.g., executive management's salaries and wages).
-Direct costs must be assigned to the appropriate functions for NTD reporting using the guidance provided in Guidance for Reporting Expenses by Function. - 2.
-Determine the modes and types of service (TOS) for which shared costs are • Agencies must recognize and consider the incurred.
+Direct costs must be assigned to the appropriate functions for NTD reporting using the guidance provided in Guidance for Reporting Expenses by Function. - Determine the modes and types of service (TOS) for which shared costs are incurred.
 Some shared costs are incurred for specific modes or TOS and not others.
 A transit agency makes this determination for each line item in its chart of accounts. - 3.
 Identify the approach or cost driver that is best related to how costs are incurred.
-Transit agencies consider the modes that drive the shared costs and their cost structures in order to select the appropriate
+Transit agencies consider the modes that drive the shared costs and their cost structures in order to select the appropriate cost structures in order to select the approach or cost driver that is best related to how costs are incurred.